visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 I think it would be better to have a primary and backup that cover a period of time of length a week or two or maybe even a whole month and then have this responsibility rotate.
 Someone else steps up to primary, primary steps to backup and backup along with everyone else is there only to the extent primary or backup require any further assistance which we hope will not occur very often or ever.
 An activity to include in our weekly meetings is any important stuff that primary/back up are dealing with as well as planning calendar for next primary/backup switchover.

+Represents a reallocation of resources ~10% housekeeping activity Work always associated with an issue two classes of issues product development and devops

+Software Reliability Engineeering / Site Reliability Engineering (SRE) Link to the google doc about this from Kevin.

+In a real sense, the adoption of this process represents an adjustment in the VisIt_ project's resource allocations.